How to sell your home and make a faster, more profitable sale

-Leaning pictures and mirrors against walls (or furniture) lends a casual, yet elegant look to your home design.
-If you prefer a more formal look, opt for hanging artwork instead.
+Leaning pictures and mirrors lends a casual, yet elegant look to your home design.
+If you prefer a formal look, hang your artwork instead.

-You can easily move your artwork to another part of the house when you get bored with the placement.
+You can quickly change out artwork to another part of the house when you get bored with the placement.

 Leaning pictures and mirrors can be used to hide unattractive things like; electrical panels, wall outlets, unsightly wiring or damaged walls.

 You will never have to straighten pictures again!
 They will always be level.

-Leaning pictures and mirrors is the ideal interior decorating tip for renters— they won't have to repair holes in the walls when they move.
+Leaning pictures and mirrors is the ideal room decoration solution for renters— they won't have to repair holes in the walls when they move.

 Where to lean pictures and mirrors